cis3296f23/project-02discotifywalkerbeytoracheawijaya/README.md

 **Note:**
 - Only the jam session host needs to run the executable file
 - The jam session host must then authenticate (!auth) with the bot (only the jam session host needs to do this)
 - After this is done, everyone in the jam session can use the commands for the bot
+- Host cannot change the sound output of their Spotify to any other device output as it will end the Spotify Jam Session, limited to Spotify Jam functionality (still in Beta as of typing this)
+- Anyone other than the Host can change their output and the Jam session should still be okay

 # How to run